------------------------------

 creativity, productivity and an emotionally safe environment.

-With humor and out-of-the-box thinking this program will
+With humor, personal vulnerability and out-of-the-box thinking this program will

 Return on Investment (R.O.I.):

-Some futurists predict that by the year 2050 there will be
+Some futurists predict that before or by the year 2050 there will be

 no clearly defined racial/cultural majority in the USA.